Sameercdytharoo/course_work_Operating-Systems/docs/week1.md

 | **Security Updates** | Creating security updates is automated and reliable via `unattended-upgrades`. | Strict guidelines, very stable. | Frequent updates. |

 **Decision:**
 I chose **Ubuntu Server 22.04 LTS** because it strikes the best balance between stability and usability.
-The extensive documentation and community support are ideal for troubleshooting during this learning process.
-Its native support for `unattended-upgrades` and `AppArmor` (required in Phase 5) makes it a strong candidate for the security requirements of this coursework.
+The extensive documentation and community support are ideal for troubleshooting during this[...]

 ## 3. Workstation Configuration Decision